hideya/langchain-google-genai-ex/GOOGLE_OFFICIAL_FIX_COMPATIBILITY.md

 Google has officially solved the Gemini API schema compatibility issues with MCP tools in their new **Google GenAI SDK** (`@google/genai`) through the `mcpToTool()` function.
 However, LangChain.js users cannot benefit from this fix due to fundamental architectural differences between the two systems.

-**Additionally, our research reveals that even manual schema transformations are unreliable** due to LangChain's internal processing pipeline.
+**Additionally, our research reveals that even upstream schema transformations are unreliable** due to LangChain's internal processing pipeline.
 This document explains both the technical reasons behind Google's integration limitations and why bridge solutions like `@hideya/langchain-google-genai-ex` remain the most reliable approach.

+## Two Approaches to Schema Transformation

+**Upstream Approach**: Transform MCP tool schemas *before* they enter LangChain's processing pipeline (what Google's solution represents)
+**Downstream Approach**: Transform tool schemas *after* LangChain's internal processing, right before the Gemini API call (our bridge solution)

+Our testing proves the downstream approach is more reliable in the LangChain.js ecosystem due to architectural constraints.

 ## Background: The Schema Compatibility Problem